 The Undergraduate Research Apprentice Program (URAP) pairs faculty who need research assistance with undergraduates eager to engage in advanced research.
 For faculty who take on this serious mentoring role, small grants (up to $600 per academic year) are available to pay for expenses incurred in bringing the undergraduate into the project.
 Limited summer funds for student summer stipends are also available.
 For more information see the Faculty Handbook.

-Note for Fall 2021: Please indicate in your project description if the work will continue to be remote or if it will be in person.
+Note for Spring 2022: Please indicate in your project description if the work will continue to be remote or if it will be in person.

 URAP FACULTY PORTALS